benfgit/falcon-core-linux/docs/extensions/extend_processor.rst

 Create new processor
 ====================

-The new processor class needs to derive from the Iprocessor class.
+The new processor class needs to derive from the IProcessor class.

 Two important inputs are :